Katy Keene (TV series): Music

 Musical performances are featured throughout the series, a blend of cover versions and originals.
 Songs performed in episodes are released as digital singles after broadcast by WaterTower Music.

 Following the end of the season, the label released a digital compilation for season 1 songs.
 The series also include a musical episode with its own soundtrack was released on WaterTower.
 The Kiss of the Spider Woman soundtrack, was released on March 20, 2020.

 Release

 Marketing

 On May 16, 2019, The CW released the first official trailer for the series.
 The series' extended trailer was released in August 2019.

+Broadcast and streaming

+Katy Keene aired from February 6 until May 14, 2020 on The CW.
+The series is available to stream on Max.